 - Call the VA hotline at 1-800-827-1000, speak to a representative, complain about your exam, and ask him/her to make a note in your record that you want a new C&P exam.

 - Write a Memorandum for Record (MFR) and upload it to VA.gov.
 Stick to the facts: Who, what, when, where, why, how.
-Document your complaints about the examiner, questions about the examiner’s qualifications, assertions that records or other relevant information or evidence was not considered, and/or requests for another examination or opinion.
+Document your complaints about the examiner, questions about the examiner’s qualifications, assertions that records or other relevant information or evidence were not considered, and/or requests for another examination or opinion.

 If these don’t work, you can always write your state congressman and/or file a complaint with the White House VA Hotline.